rlrq/nlr_cluster_survey/README.md

 Paths to update before execution
 - Variables at the top of pipeline_cluster_survey.sh
+- Variables at the top of plot_cluster_survey.R
-- FASTA files in scripts/get_seqs/scripts/get_seqs_functions.py
+- Paths to FASTA files in scripts/get_seqs/scripts/get_seqs_functions.py

 Manual steps
 - The NB-ARC tree should be manually rooted by assigning the division between TIR and non-TIR NLRs as the most basal before proceeding with the "assign genes" step.